 Value Engineering (VE), as stated in ODOT Policy Number DES 01-03, is a project analysis technique that often generates significant cost reduction; however, the primary focus is value improvement.
 VE will help ODOT and LPAs in the goals of providing cost-effective projects and procedures, and improved productivity and efficiency.
 Transportation agencies can use VE in all aspects of transportation such as design, traffic operations, construction, maintenance, specifications, standard drawings, and planning.

 The VE methodology is a systematic approach used to identify opportunities for reductions in cost, schedule, and risk, while increasing lifecycle performance.
-The Federal Highway Administration (FHWA) states that VE is "the most effective technique for identifying and eliminating unnecessary costs and enhancing value".
+FHWA states that VE is "the most effective technique for identifying and eliminating unnecessary costs and enhancing value".

-All ODOT Highway construction projects in the Statewide Transportation Improvement Program (STIP) shall be screened based upon established criteria to determine the need to conduct a formal Value Engineering Study.
+All ODOT highway construction projects in the Statewide Transportation Improvement Program (STIP) shall be screened based upon established criteria to determine the need to conduct a formal Value Engineering Study.

-As of January 1, 2020 ODOT has adopted value engineering guidance outlined in DES 01-03 for STIP projects.
+As of January 1, 2020, ODOT has adopted value engineering guidance outlined in DES 01-03 for STIP projects.
 While LPAs are exempt from DES 01-03, they are required to meet the following FHWA regulations (23 CFR 627):

-All Projects with an estimated total cost of $50 million or more are required to have a Value Engineering study regardless of funding source or NHS designation.
+All projects with an estimated total cost of $50 million or more are required to have a Value Engineering Study regardless of funding source or NHS designation.

-All Federal aid funded bridge projects on the National Highway System (NHS) with an estimated total cost of $40 million or more are required to have a Value Engineering study (23 CFR 627).
+All federal aid funded bridge projects on the NHS with an estimated total cost of $40 million or more are required to have a Value Engineering Study (23 CFR 627).

-VE analysis is not required by ODOT for projects delivered using the design-build
+VE analysis is not required for projects delivered using the design-build

 method of construction (23 USR 106(e)(5)).